 The details of the May 16, 1899, attack were recounted in vivid detail in regional newspapers.

-According to the newspaper, “Oppenheimer systematically disobeyed rules and among other things was in the habit of wandering off to a remote lavatory instead of using the one to which the men in his section were assigned.
-(McDonald) had reported him for this breach of discipline the day before but the prisoner had satisfied the head officer of the mill that a mistake had been made.
+“Oppenheimer was in the habit of wandering off to a remote lavatory instead of using the one assigned.
+(McDonald) reported him for this breach of discipline the day before but the prisoner (claimed it was a mistake).

-“On the morning in question, McDonald found Oppenheimer away from his station at the machinery and going in search of him, found the man, as expected, in the forbidden territory.
+“On the morning in question, McDonald found Oppenheimer away from his station (and) in the forbidden territory.

-“The convict was ordered by the guard to accompany him to the head officer which he sullenly obeyed and the two walked in the direction of that individual.
-As they reached a rather unfrequented spot in the mill, the felon drew a knife and sprang upon his intended victim.
-Before McDonald could make an effort to defend himself, the knife was twice buried in his breast to the hilt.”
+“The convict was ordered to accompany him to the head officer, which he sullenly obeyed, and the two (began walking).
+As they reached an unfrequented spot in the mill, the felon drew a knife and sprang upon his intended victim.
+Before McDonald could defend himself, the knife was twice buried in his (chest).”

-“(McDonald) grappled with his assailant and though weakened from his terrible wounds, made a stout enough resistance to give Guard Yoho sufficient time to reach him and fell Oppenheimer to the ground just as he was preparing to drive the knife home once more.
-Guards assisted the wounded man to the (prison) hospital, where he was examined by Dr. Lawlor.
-It was found that he had been stabbed three times in the body and once in the leg.
+“(McDonald) grappled with his assailant.
+Though weakened from his wounds, he (gave) enough resistance to give Guard Yoho sufficient time to reach him.
+(Yoho knocked) Oppenheimer to the ground just as he was preparing to drive the knife home once more.
+Guards assisted the wounded man to the (prison) hospital, where he was examined by Dr. Lawlor,” according to the newspaper.

-“His fingers were badly cut also by seizing the bare knife blade while it was still in the hands of his murderous assailant.
-Both lungs were punctured and the pericardium or exterior membrane of the heart injured.
-The doctor at once pronounced the wounds necessarily fatal, and District Attorney Molsaac was hurriedly sent for to take the dying declaration.
-The wounded man told his story of the assault substantially as above,” the newspaper reported.
-Other news reports indicate he suffered seven stab wounds.
+“His fingers were badly cut, both lungs were punctured and the exterior membrane of the heart injured.
+The doctor (said) the wounds (would be) fatal, and District Attorney Molsaac was hurriedly sent for to take the dying declaration,” the newspaper reported.

 A minister performed last rites but the officer wasn’t done fighting.

-“McDonald saw his grief-stricken family, presumably for the last time, received the last rites of the church, and was made as comfortable as possible, everyone supposing that his profound weakness would shortly deepen into death.
-But as the afternoon passed on, his vigorous constitution and splendid courage began to assert themselves in a fight for life.
-He gained strength appreciably and with it renewed confidence.
-A trained nurse was procured from the Waldeck Hospital and nothing that the State could do to save the sufferer’s life has been left undone.
+“McDonald saw his grief-stricken family, received the last rites of the church, and was made as comfortable as possible.
+But as the afternoon passed, (he started to) fight for life.
+A trained nurse was procured from the Waldeck Hospital and (everything was done to save his life).
 The chances of a favorable outcome are now very bright,” according to the newspaper.

 McDonald’s condition worsened then began to improve.

-“The news comes from San Quentin that Guard McDonald, who was stabbed by convict Oppenheimer in San Quentin penitentiary, will certainly recover.
-His condition took a turn for the better on Wednesday, and Dr. Lawlor is of the opinion that he will soon be able to be up,” reported the Press Democrat, May 27, 1899.
+“The news comes from San Quentin that Guard McDonald will certainly recover.
+His condition took a turn for the better (and) he will soon be able to be up,” reported the Press Democrat, May 27, 1899.

-The Board of Prison Directors recommended a pardon for inmate D.C.
-Probasco, who ran to get help when he saw the attack.
-The inmate had served 11 years of a 21-year sentence for murder.
+The Board of Prison Directors recommended a pardon for Donati Probasco, who ran to get help when he saw the attack.
+Probasco had served 11 years of a 21-year sentence for murder.

-“The recommendation is made because he informed guard Yoho of the attack made by Oppenheimer upon guard McDonald, and thus saved McDonald’s life,” reported the Marin Journal, Dec.
+“The recommendation is made because he informed guard Yoho of the attack and thus saved McDonald’s life,” reported the Marin Journal, Dec.
 14, 1899.

 “When Probasco was released today, he was immediately escorted by a group of guards to McDonald’s house, where a glad reception was given him by the guards,” reported the Los Angeles Herald, May 10, 1901.
-“For three hours he was entertained and banqueted, and when he left he took with him a substantial purse raised for him among the employees of the prison.
+“For three hours he was entertained and banqueted.
+When he left, he (was given) a substantial purse raised for him among the employees of the prison.
 He was loaded down with letters of recommendation and a position will be secured for him.”

-While attempting to break up a scuffle between two inmates, Correctional Officer Ed Haggerty found himself ambushed, facing the sharp end of a knife.
-The scuffle was a ruse by one of the convicts, armed with an inmate-manufactured knife, who sought to emulate Oppenheimer.
+While attempting to break up a scuffle, Correctional Officer Ed Haggerty was ambushed.
+The scuffle was a ruse by a man armed with an inmate-manufactured knife seeking to emulate Oppenheimer.

-“Quick as a flash, (inmate Frank) Mitchell whipped out a knife and made a vicious lunge at Haggerty’s heart.
-Haggerty stepped to one side and received the full force of the thrust in his neck, the knife sinking to the hilt.
-Haggerty sank to the ground, and Mitchell, casting aside the dagger, slunk through the crowd of excited convicts, hoping to conceal his identity amidst the throng.
-Had he been dressed as they were, Haggerty’s assassin would never have been discovered, but a trustee who had seen the whole affair noticed that Mitchell wore a red shirt – the badge of a desperate criminal.
-Haggerty’s assailant alone of the crowed in the yard at the time wore a garment of that color and with this clue Mitchell was easily singled out and captured,” reported the San Francisco Call, Jan.
+“Frank Mitchell whipped out a knife and made a vicious lunge at Haggerty’s heart.
+Haggerty stepped to one side, receiving the full force in his neck, the knife sinking to the hilt.
+Haggerty sank to the ground, and Mitchell, casting aside the dagger, slunk through the crowd, hoping to conceal his identity.
+Had he been dressed as they were, Mitchell would never have been discovered.
+But, a trustee who had seen the whole affair noticed, Mitchell wore a red shirt – the badge of a desperate criminal.
+Haggerty’s assailant (was the only one wearing) that color in the crowd.
+With this clue, Mitchell was easily captured,” reported the San Francisco Call, Jan.
 26, 1900.